uxtq-1/on-guard/SECURITY_IMPLEMENTATION_NOTES.md

 *   **Main Pages (`index.html`, `about.html`, etc.)**:
     *   `default-src 'self'`: Restricts loading of resources to the same origin by default.
-    *   `script-src 'self' 'unsafe-inline' https://cdnjs.cloudflare.com`: Allows scripts from self, inline scripts (due to theme/language toggling and dynamic content loading by `main.js`), and Font Awesome's CDN.
+*   `script-src 'self' https://cdnjs.cloudflare.com`: Allows scripts from self and Font Awesome's CDN.
-    *   `style-src 'self' 'unsafe-inline' https://cdnjs.cloudflare.com`: Allows stylesheets from self, inline styles (used for theming and potentially by JS for dynamic styling), and Font Awesome's CDN.
+*   `style-src 'self' https://cdnjs.cloudflare.com`: Allows stylesheets from self and Font Awesome's CDN.
     *   `img-src 'self' data:`: Allows images from self and data URIs.
     *   `font-src 'self' https://cdnjs.cloudflare.com`: Allows fonts from self and Font Awesome's CDN.
     *   `connect-src 'self' https://your-worker.example.com`: Allows connections to self (for fetching partials) and the specified placeholder for the Cloudflare contact form worker (HTTPS enforced). **Note:** `https://your-worker.example.com` should be replaced with the actual worker URL.